EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 (1) a completed renewal application;

-(c) The board will reinstate a pharmacist license that has been expired at least two years but not more than five years if the applicant
+(c) The board will reinstate a pharmacist license that has been lapsed more than two years but less than five years if the applicant

 (1) submits a completed application for reinstatement on a form provided by the department;

-(2) pays any applicable license renewal fees required in 12 AAC 02.310 for the entire period the license has been expired;
+(2) pays any applicable license renewal fees required under 12 AAC 02.310 for the entire period the license

 (4) qualifies by

-(C) submitting verification from each licensing jurisdiction where the applicant holds, or has ever held, a license as a pharmacist during the time period in which the applicant’s license was lapsed in this state that the applicant’s license in the other jurisdiction were not suspended, revoked, or otherwise restricted except for failure to apply for renewal or failure to obtain the required continuing education requirements; or a copy of the applicant’s Official Application for Transfer of Pharmaceutics Licensure, sent directly to the department from the National Association of Boards of Pharmacy not later than 90 days of the date of issue.
+(5) submits a verification issued directly to the board by each licensing jurisdiction where the applicant holds, or has ever held, a license as a pharmacist during the time period in which the applicant’s license was lapsed in the state that the applicant’s license in the other jurisdiction was not suspended, revoked, or otherwise restricted except for failure to apply for renewal or failure to obtain the required continuing education requirements.

-(e) A pharmacy technician license that has been expired for two years or more will not be reinstated.
+(e) The board will not reinstate a pharmacy technician license that has been lapsed for two years or more.

 (a) Except as provided in (c) of this section, an applicant for renewal of a pharmacy technician license shall certify that, during the concluding licensing period, the applicant